Pseudomonas aeruginosa: What are the dangers?

 On the whole, healthy individuals do not have to worry about being made ill by Pseudomonas.
 It is far more common for poorly people – and even then, those who are very poorly – to be affected by it.

-To find out more about our expert Legionella, Pseudomonas and other waterborne risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).
+To find out more about our expert Legionella and Pseudomonas risk assessment and other risk management support services please contact us on 0161 877 0586 (Manchester) or 0203 637 47 48 (London).

 152 City Road